-AWS has undertaken an assessment of the capacity of the water supply system using local operational knowledge and modelling.
+AWS has undertaken an assessment of the capacity of the water supply system using local operational knowledge and modelling for Preferred Option sites only.
 A RAG assessment has been undertaken; a key indicating the coding applied to each assessment is provided in Table 6-3.